Updated: September 2018

 A dog sniffing out a ringed seal lair during counts of ringed seals in Alaska. © University of Southeast Alaska

-Ringed seals are widely distributed throughout the Arctic, and they have never been counted throughout their range.
-However, ringed seal abundance has been estimated for various areas using many different methods: 1) direct counts from a ship or from land, 2) acoustic monitoring (estimating the number of seals based on number of recorded vocalizations), 3) estimating how big the population size must be to sustain the polar bear populations, 4) using dogs to find breeding lairs and counting the lairs, 5) looking at the type of sea ice that ringed seals typically use and then using known sea ice density to estimate ringed seal numbers, and 5) the most common method of using aerial surveys, similar to harp and hooded seals.
+Ringed seals spread throughout the Arctic but a total population count throughout their range does not exist.
+However, ringed seal abundance estimates exist for various areas using many different methods: 1) direct counts from a ship or from land, 2) acoustic monitoring (estimating the number of seals based on number of recorded vocalizations), 3) estimating how big the population size must be to sustain the polar bear populations, 4) using dogs to find breeding lairs and counting the lairs, 5) looking at the type of sea ice that ringed seals typically use and then using known sea ice density to estimate ringed seal numbers, and 5) the most common method of using aerial surveys, similar to harp and hooded seals.

-Rather than during the breeding period (when ringed seals are often hidden in their “birth lairs”), ringed seals are counted during the moulting period (when seals lose their hair and grow a new coat), as the most seals are then on the ice.
+Rather than during the breeding period (when ringed seals are hiding in their “birth lairs”), counting takes place during the moulting period (when seals lose their hair and grow a new coat), as the most seals are then on the ice.
 Airplanes are flown over concentrations of seals and photographs are taken.
 Information from tagged seals are used to estimate how many seals were likely not counted because they were in the water and not available to be photographed.

 Bearded Seals

-Similar to ringed seals, bearded seals are widely distributed throughout the Arctic, and the total population has never been counted.
+Similar to ringed seals, bearded seals occur throughout the Arctic, and a total population estimate does not exist.
 However, some aerial surveys have been conducted in some areas, and ice density has also been used to estimate population size.
 For the ice density estimation, aerial surveys were conducted in various areas, and the average density of seals on various types of ice (e.g. fast ice versus pack ice) were documented.
 Then, using satellite maps of ice density, the number of bearded seals was estimated.

 Coastal seals are seal species for which the life cycle is not obligatory associated with ice.
 Coastal seals; harbour and grey seals in the North Atlantic, are counted by visual and photographic methods during either the pupping season or the annual moult when most of the population haul out on land.
-In Norway, only parts of the coastline are surveyed each year, giving a complete count of coastal seals approximately every fifth year (Nilssen and Haug 2007, Nilssen et al 2010).
+In Norway, coastal seal surveys cover only specific sections of the coastline each year, resulting in a complete count of coastal seals approximately every fifth year (Nilssen and Haug 2007, Nilssen et al 2010).

 Grey seals

-Pup production surveys are used to estimate the total grey seal population.
-In Norway, pups are counted using mainly shipboard and land-based surveys, and sometimes also aerial photographic surveys.
-The grey seal pupping season lasts for approximately three weeks, and thus every pupping area needs to be counted twice or three times during that period (Nilssen and Haug 2007).
-To prevent double-counting of pups on subsequent surveys, developmental stage of each pup is recorded (Nilssen and Haug 2007).
-The total population is then estimated using population modelling (Øigård et al. 2012).
-In Iceland, mainly aerial surveys are used to count grey seal pups, supplemented with shipboard and land-based surveys (CSWG 2016, Hauksson et al. 2014).
+Pup production surveys provide estimates for the total population of grey seals.
+In Norway, researchers use mainly shipboard and land-based surveys, and sometimes also aerial photographic surveys to count pups.
+During the grey seal pupping season, each pupping area undergoes two or three counts to ensure comprehensive coverage (Nilssen and Haug 2007).
+To prevent double-counting of pups on subsequent surveys, the researchers record the developmental stage of each pup (Nilssen and Haug 2007).
+Then researchers estimate the total population using population modeling techniques (Øigård et al. 2012).
+In Iceland, grey seal pup counts primarily rely on aerial surveys, supported by shipboard and land-based surveys (CSWG 2016, Hauksson et al. 2014).

 Harbour seals